SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * **Unique Permissions** – Shows SharePoint objects \(sites, lists, items\) with unique permissions, e.g. objects with broken permission inheritance.
 * **Access Requests** - Lists all access requests across your subsites.

-## User Reports

-* **User Permissions Overview** – A summary of principals' permissions on the tenant.
-Shows site collections in which users have permissions, permissions that the users have as an individual, and the permissions that were given through a group.
-* **User Permissions Details** – Shows all permissions on all subsites inside a selected site collection for a specific user.
-The report shows permissions that a certain user has on each item within the particular site collection, along with the permissions that were given through a group.
-This report can show every object in your environment to which a specified user or users have access to.
-This includes all SharePoint objects, Groups and Teams objects and OneDrive files.
-* **Users with Privileged Access** – Shows all users with privileged access on the tenant or farm, such as farm and site administrators, or primary and secondary administrators, Users with Full Control / Full Read Web Application Policy, etc. Supports live and snapshot data.
-* **All Users** – Shows all users from Azure Active Directory for SharePoint Online tenants or all users from connected site collections for on-premises web applications.
-Supports live and snapshot data.
-* **Multi-Factor Authentication for Admins** – This report shows which site collection admins have multi-factor authentication enabled.
-It is recommended that all users with privileged access have Multi-Factor Authentication enabled.
-[Possible MFA states are](https://social.msdn.microsoft.com/Forums/azure/en-US/46d1e71e-f98a-4e97-94f8-11621c3385d8/mfa-status-enabled-enforced?forum=windowsazureactiveauthentication):
-  * **Disabled** - This is the default state for a new user not enrolled in multi-factor authentication.
-  * **Enabled** - The user has been enrolled in multi-factor authentication, but has not completed the registration process.
-They will be prompted to complete the process the next time they sign in.
-  * **Enforced** - The user may or may not have completed registration.
-If they have completed the registration process then they are using multi-factor authentication.
-Otherwise, the user will be prompted to complete the process at next sign-in.
-In non-browser apps \(such as Outlook etc.\) will not work until app passwords are created and entered into the non-browser apps.

-    In order to use this report the following prerequisites need to be satisfied:

-  * PowerShell version 3.0. or newer
-  * Latest MSOnline PowerShell module installed - can be installed by running the following powershell commandlet: Install-Module MSOnline

 ## Group Reports

 * **Group Members** – Shows all members of a selected SharePoint, Active Directory, or Security or Office 365 group.
 Supports live and snapshot data.